Reading Time: 7 minutes

 Throughout Iverson’s career, he only featured in the NBA finals once, losing to the Lakers in five.

-Despite the highs and lows, Iverson’s impact on the NBA cannot be overstated.
+Despite the highs and lows, Allen Iverson left a massive impact on the NBA.
 He paved the way for a new generation of dynamic guards, influencing the style of play and redefining the role of the point guard position.

 Michael Jordan once referred to Allen Iverson as “the best small guard to ever play the game”.

-His legacy as one of the greatest and most influential players in NBA history is secured not only by his accomplishments but also by the enduring impact he had on the game itself.
+His legacy as one of the greatest and most influential players in NBA history is a testament not only to his accomplishments but also to the enduring impact he had on the game itself.

 Iverson paved the way for elite dribblers and undersized guards like Steph Curry and Kyrie Irving, who approached the game with the swagger of young kids playing a pick-up game at the park.